 - Vanessa A. Corriher-Olson, Associate Professor, Extension Forage Specialist, Overton, TX

-- Jamie Foster, Assistant Professor, forage management, Beeville, TX
+- Jamie Foster, Associate Professor, forage management, Beeville, TX

-- Russ Jessup, Assistant Professor, perennial grass breeder, College Station, TX
+- Russ Jessup, Associate Professor, perennial grass breeder, College Station, TX

 - Dariusz Malinowski, Professor, forage physiology, Vernon, TX